Ludvaer/omniscient0/dev_notes.md

 #rails generate migration AddWordRefToTranslations user:references

 rails generate migration CreateJoinTableWordWordSet word word_set
+#i am creating separate translation set table cause I want to be able to reuse tonce created set in multiple tests
+rails generate scaffold TranslationSet
+#has and bleongs to many relateion between translation and translationset

-rails generate scaffold TranslationSet rails generate migration CreateJoinTableTranslationTranslationSet translation translation_set rails generate migration RemoveSetIdFromPickWordInSet set_id:integer rails generate migration AddTranslationSetRefToPickWordInSet translation_set:references rails generate migration AddUserRefToPickWordInSet user:references
+rails generate migration CreateJoinTableTranslationTranslationSet translation translation_set
+#keeeping set of words is wrong if you don not know which translations or even to what dialet was used
+rails generate migration RemoveSetIdFromPickWordInSet set_id:integer
+#tracking which translations was used in which set
+rails generate migration AddTranslationSetRefToPickWordInSet translation_set:references
+#we need to track which user completed which test
+rails generate migration AddUserRefToPickWordInSet user:references
+#I want to add users ref to my words translation table to track source
+rails generate migration AddUserRefToTranslation user:references

+in order:
+ - system to select languages which you learn and which you know - probably as settings profile belongs to user while user has many settings profiles and settings profile belongs to languages that are know and are in progress of learning with different aliases
+- js script that doing testing in cycles keeping preloaded queue and cahing words and TranslationSet
+- additional test variants, like translation from test and kana related
+- additional fields on finished and running test like how it looks in kana, and basic kanji meaning
+- but first I will suffer through exporting some data from existing dictionaries and jshop and yarxi db
+- figuring out staff related to set generation logic and order of learning . . .